rrooggiieerr/xyscreens.py/README.md

 ### Hire me

-If you're in need for a freelance Python developer for your project please contact me, you can find my email address on [my GitHub profile](https://github.com/rrooggiieerr).
+If you're in need of a freelance Python developer for your project please contact me, you can find my email address on [my GitHub profile](https://github.com/rrooggiieerr).

 [python-shield]: https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54